mbd-s/ruandl/README.md

 **Ruandl** is a Ruby CLI that interacts with the Quandl API.
 It takes inputs for ticker symbols (e.g., "JCP") and dates (e.g., "2016-09-27" or "last week").
-It then calculates the stock's performance over the given range, and tweets it at [@quandlbot](https://twitter.com/quandlbot).
+It then calculates the stock's performance over the given range, and tweets it from a custom Twitter bot (I used [@quandlbot](https://twitter.com/quandlbot)).

 #####Configuration